eltonsantos/rails7-starter/README.md

 ## 1. Generate the project

-Get started the project using postgres as database, tailwind configured, esbuild to fast build javascript and skip test and jbuilder for doesn't create the folders and files referring
+Get started the project using postgres as database, tailwind configured, esbuild to fast build javascript and skip test and jbuilder for doesn't create the folders and files referring.
+This project using `Ruby 3.2.2` and `Rails 7.0.4.3`.

 ```sh
 rails new my_app --database=postgresql --skip-jbuilder --skip-test --css=tailwind --javascript=esbuild